Moody tests female in-flight bladder relief system

+“With current bladder relief options, pilots are unstrapping and putting their lives and mission at risk to void their bladder,” said Capt.
+Katie Hendershott, a program manager at the Air Force Life Cycle Management Center Human Systems Division.
+“The test event at Moody is one of four ground test events with Airus bladder relief devices.
+Upon completion of ground testing, we will begin flight testing to ensure there is a seamless and safe integration with aircraft.”

+The new system has been specifically designed to dock to the female body.
+The padded cup can be discreetly worn with specific underwear, and the system connects from the flight suit to a pump.
+A system controller will then pump the liquid out and away from the body into a collection bag.

-U.S. Air Force pilots assigned to the 74th Fighter Squadron carry an Airus bladder relief system during testing at Moody Air Force Base, Aug.
-28, 2023.
-The test event at Moody is one of three test events with the Airus bladder relief device.
-Two upcoming ground test locations at Hill Air Force Base, Utah, and Nellis Air Force Base, Nevada, are scheduled to be conducted before the projected release of the Airus system in the Fall of 2024.
-(U.S. Air Force photo by Senior Airman Courtney Sebastianelli)
+Two upcoming ground test locations at Hill Air Force Base, Utah, and Nellis Air Force Base, Nevada, are scheduled to be done before the projected release of the Airus system in the Fall of 2024.

+“I hope that this is not the end and we can continue to develop advancements for all aircrew,” said a 74th FS pilot.
+“I hope this will allow younger females to grow up in an Air Force that has a multitude of options.”

 |Date Taken: